Plan Your Visit

 $34 adults (12+) | $22 kids (3-11) | 2 and under free

 Dino Passes are available for purchase in-person at either location.
-You can also order passes online when you book your tour with Morrison Natural History Museum (MNHM).
-No reservations are required at Dinoridge–only proof-of-purchase.
+You can also order passes online when you book your tour with Morrison Natural History Museum.
+No reservations required at Dinoridge– only proof-of-purchase.

 Featured Paleo News Stories